-You have requested the use of Phoenix Police Officers to work at your business in the capacity of security or traffic control.
-A coordinator will be designated as a liaison officer between your business and the Phoenix Police Department to coordinate the needs of your business/event and fulfill the requirements of the City.
+You have requested the use of Phoenix Police Officers to work at your business in the capacity of security or traffic.
+A coordinator will be designated as a liaison officer between your business and the Phoenix Police Department to coordinate the needs of your business/event and fulfill the requirements of the city.
 The coordinating officer is either chosen from a rotating list of police officers who have expressed a willingness to perform this important function or they may be designated or recommended by you.
 This information is to inform you of the officer's scope of authority as it pertains to your business.
-Listed below are some of the guidelines the coordinators and officers working off-duty are expected to follow in regard to private off duty employment:
+Listed below are some of the guidelines the coordinators and officers working off-duty are expected to follow in regard to private off-duty employment.

 The Vendor should know the following:

 - A rotating list of coordinators is available to vendors who do not have a specific coordinator in mind.

 - Vendors can choose their own coordinating officer or switch to a different coordinator when unsatisfactory service is being provided.